samsonjs/lake/Readme.md

 A quick and dirty scheme written in C, for fun and to use while reading The Little Schemer.
 Very quick and dirty, a weekend hack gone awry.

+Lake Scheme uses RSR5 as a guideline but does not strictly adhere.
+Specifically some of the standard naming is confusing so it has been clarified.
+Other things have been changed just to make life in the repl more palatable.

 Compiling & Running
 ===================